Q. What are the entry requirements for IHS courses?

 Q. Will I be able to practice?

 A. Yes.
 As a graduate of an IHS practitioner training course you will have successfully completed an industry recognised course.
 You will be able to join the relevant registering body/association.
 It is through these associations that you will get the insurance required to practice.
-Graduates of the Diploma in Nutrition and Lifestyle Coaching can join the Complementary Medical Association (CMA) or the Federation of Nutritional Therapy Practitioners (FNTP), and graduates of the Health and Wellness Coaching can use their training with us as 37 hours towards ICF membership.
+Nutritional Therapy graduates may join the Nutritional Therapists of Ireland (NTOI), Complementary Medical Association (CMA) and the Federation of Nutritional Therapy Practitioners (FNTP), whilst graduates of the Diploma in Nutrition and Lifestyle Coaching may also join the CMA and graduates of the Health and Wellness Coaching can use their training with us as 37 hours towards ICF membership.
 Graduates of the IHS Certificate in NLP Practitioner Training for Healthcare Professionals can join the ANLP.

 Q. Who are Crossfields Institute?